odonald/Opera-Access/README.md

 The testing suite currently includes a very "flaky" [pyautogui](https://pyautogui.readthedocs.io/en/latest/) end-to-end test, chances are high it will not work, unless you are running it on macOS using dark mode system settings.
 #### !At this point it is highly recommended to run tests excluding the end-to-end test!
-To run the suite without the end-to-end test:
+To start the suite without the end-to-end test, run:
 ```python
 ptw -- -m "not e2e"
 ```